June in the Garden

 Other Winter Jobs for June

-• Apply gypsum or Powerfeed to clay soils to improve drainage and overall plant health.
+• Apply Ground Breaker to clay soils to improve drainage and overall plant health.

-• Spray gladioli corms with natrasoap to deter thrips.
+• Spray Gladioli corms with Eco-Insect Killer (Natrasoap) to deter thrips.

 • Check and clean your tools, pots, and greenhouse areas - stay ahead before spring arrives.